forresttindall/Meshtastic-LoRa-Radio/README.md

 ---

-**Caveat:** After further testing ive found that the range is highly dependent on antenna, number of devices on the mesh network and terrain.
-I've included some antenna options for increased range.
-However when tested in a desnse forest, im only getting line of sight range.
-It will be more in flat open country however.
-The LoRa frequencies apprears to just be limited in power and range.
+**Caveat:**
+***I will not be selling them***
+After testing in the austere mountains of Idaho I've determined that I will not be moving forward with the project or any other LoRa devices.
+In the dense ponderosa forest where I live the range is just not enough to be effective for my purposes.

+Many have reported that the range is much greater in flat open country, however that is little use to me.
+I will not be selling this device, i'm sorry!
+I do have a number of cases printed if you're still interested in pursuing this project.
+It's still very educational and interesting technology.

 ---